 Data Types¶

-This public entry covers elementary, derived, string, and reference-style data
+Type lookup for elementary, derived, string, and reference-style data types,

 Related: Variables, Semantic Rules